snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 </Tabs>

-#### Entities (Contexts)
+#### Entities

-Entities (Contexts) enable Snowplow users to define their own entities that are related to events, and fields that are related to each of those entities.
-For example, an online retailer may choose to define a `user` context, to store information about a particular user, which might include data points like the users Facebook ID, age, membership details etc. In addition, they may also define a `product` context, with product data e.g. SKU, name, created date, description, tags etc. These entities could be attached to a standard Snowplow event, or a Self-Describing event such as a `product_view` which tracks a specific user viewing a specific product (or set of products).
+[Entities](/docs/understanding-your-pipeline/entities/index.md) (also known as contexts) provide extra information about the event, such as data describing a product or a user.

-An event can have any number of custom entities attached.
-Each context is passed into Snowplow as a JSON document.
-Additionally, the [Snowplow Enrichment](/docs/enriching-your-data/index.md) process can derive additional contexts.
+An event can have any number of entities attached.
+The [Snowplow Enrichment](/docs/enriching-your-data/index.md) process can add extra entities.

 <Tabs groupId="warehouse" queryString>
 <TabItem value="rs/pg" label="Redshift/Postgres" default>

-Contexts are not part of the `atomic.events` table; instead, for users running on Redshift, Snowplow will shred each context JSON into a dedicated table in the `atomic` schema, making it much more efficient for analysts to query data passed in in any one of the contexts.
-Those contexts can be joined back to the core `atomic.events` table by the following, which is a one-to-one join (for a single record entity) or a one-to-many join (for a multi-record entity), assuming no duplicates.
+Entities are not part of the `atomic.events` table; instead, for users running on Redshift, Snowplow will split each entity JSON into a dedicated table in the `atomic` schema, making it much more efficient for analysts to query data passed in in any one of the entities.
+Those entities can be joined back to the core `atomic.events` table by the following, which is a one-to-one join (for a single record entity) or a one-to-many join (for a multi-record entity), assuming no duplicates.

 ```sql
 select